lewagon/dotfiles/04-Front-End/03-Bootstrap/02-Outer-Wrapper-Inner-cards/README.md

 - You need a **full-screen** wrapper around your grid.
 - You need **inner cards** inside your grid to play with their border, margin, padding, etc.

-Bootstrap beginners often write CSS directly on grid components (`.container`, `.row` or `.col`) to change their border, width, margin, padding, etc...
-By doing so **they break the grid**.
+Bootstrap beginners often write CSS directly on grid components (`.container`, `.row` or `.col`) to change their border, width, margin, padding, etc. By doing so **they break the grid**.
 In fact, grid dimensions are computed automatically by Bootstrap, so playing with grid elements is the best way to break the grid..

 Instead, **you must use the following techniques.**